nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1.What is the formula for time?; Time = Distance/Speed.
 2.What is the difference between speed and velocity?
 Speed, being a scalar quantity, is the rate at which an object covers distance.
 On the other hand, velocity being a vector quantity, is the rate at which the position changes.
 ```
-WARNING: Do not add extra spaces after or before list.
+NOTE: Do not add extra spaces after or before list.

 ### 4.5 Taking quizzes <a name = "takeQuiz"> </a>
 Once you have added the necessary flashcards, you can use the Quiz functionality to test yourself.
 This would